 The startup companies are beginning to spread the benefits deeply into regional economies and are also creating new markets and business models.
 These young companies have threatened to disrupt the already recognized businesses.
 This seems to be a path-breaking catalyst in innovation and collaboration in the Indian markets.
 This is an undistorted track and the fact is evident from the reports that the Indian venture capital industry invested $10 billion in 2019.
 This figure is 55% higher than the total investment in 2018.

 The new blood in businesses dived in slow but is steady.
 They entered every possible avenue from IT/ ITES to E-commerce, hyper delivery networks to B2B model, and more.
-There is a big hand of startup companies at portraying India from being the IT, services, and BPO hub to be one R&D center for MNCs.Today India has 30 Unicorns and four new entrants in the year 2020.
+There is a big hand of startup companies portraying India as being the IT, services, and BPO hub to be one R&D center for MNCs.Today India has 30 Unicorns and four new entrants in the year 2020.

 The Startup program will see further boosts with current campaigns like Stand up India, Digital India, and Vocal for Local.
 There have been some interesting developments by the Government of India to solve existing challenges faced by startups in sectors like healthcare, rural digitization, education, etc.